uofs-simlab/flood_abm/readme.md

-# Flood Effects on Vulnerable Groups and Decision-Making Processes
+# Flood-ABM: An agent-based model of differential flood effects on population groups and their decision-making processes

-This repository contains an **Agent-Based Model (ABM)** that simulates the effects of flooding on vulnerable groups, their decision-making processes, and community-level responses.
+This repository contains an **Agent-Based Model (ABM)** that simulates the effects of flooding on population groups, their decision-making processes, and community-level responses.
 Using **Mesa** for agent-based modeling and **Mesa-Geo** for GIS integration, the model captures interactions between individuals, households, businesses, shelters, healthcare systems, and government entities under pre-flood, flood, and post-flood conditions.
 The ABM evaluates vulnerability, resilience, and decisions made during disasters based on socio-economic factors, demographics, and spatial characteristics.

 ---